-Students requiring accommodations for a documented physical or learning disability should be in contact with the Director of the Academic Support Center (kmapes@lpts.edu) and the instructor prior to the start of the course.
+Students requiring accommodations for a documented physical or learning disability should be in contact with the Rev. Beth Herrinton-Hodge, Director of the Academic Support Center (bherrintonhodge@lpts.edu) and the instructor prior to the start of the course.

 Citation Policy